SeiyaNAKATA/ABM_TeachingAndCCE/README.md

 Description of files:

 * "Main_MultiNetwork.py" contains codes of simulation described in the Results section.
 To run the simulation, the script needs inputs of parameters as command-line arguments: Network name (give "MultiNetwork.csv"), Generation, Number of rounds, Rate of teaching phase, Chain ID.
-All parameter combinations reported in the paper
+All parameter combinations reported in the paper.

 * "Main_SingleNetwork.py" contains codes of simulation described in the Section 2 in electronic supplementary material.
 To run the simulation, the script needs inputs of parameters as command-line arguments: Network name (give "SingleNetwork.csv"), Generation, Number of rounds, Rate of teaching phase, Chain ID.